 Does taking folic acid increase the chance of birth defects?

-Based on the studies reviewed, taking folic acid is not expected to cause other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-Some studies suggest that taking folic acid might lower the chance of some pregnancy complications such as preterm delivery or getting high blood pressure during pregnancy.
+Taking folic acid in recommended amounts is not expected to increase the chance of other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Some studies suggest that taking folic acid might lower the chances of preterm delivery, high blood pressure during pregnancy, stillbirth, or infant death in the newborn period.

 Does taking folic acid in pregnancy affect future behavior or learning for the child?

-Breastfeeding while taking folic acid:
+Breastfeeding and folic acid:

 Please click here for references.